jank324/8mm-film-scanner/README.md

 ```

 Please remember to **NEVER** commit `notification_config.yaml` as it contains the password to the scanner's mail account which should remain secret.
 Under normal circumstances, this repository's `.gitignore` should already take care of this.

+### How to use

+Type in path, click here to start scan or turn on light etc. ...